 According to a news release from the Park County Sheriff’s Office in Wyo., Morgan became confused and got going in the wrong direction after taking off from Greybull, Wyo.

 “She became disoriented during her training flight and crashed in an extremely rugged area of the Shoshone National Forest northwest of the abandoned mining town of Kerwin,” the release said.
 Read the rest of this entry →

 The goose migration to Freezout Lake has always captured my attention, so when the weather cleared I figured it was a good time to head on over to Choteau, Montana and check it off my bucket list.
 The flight from Missoula to Choteau is quite spectacular crossing the Continental Divide over Bob Marshall wilderness area.
 Here is a photo of the back-country paved strip Benchmark, tough to spot but it is just off the tip of the wing.

 Once you cross the Continental Divide land flattens out for miles and miles.
 This is where thousands of snow geese take a break on their long journey north every year.
-The proceeds from gun and ammunition sales provide funding to help manage this waterfowl area.
+Read the rest of this entry →

 One of the most interesting aspects of being a private pilot is meeting new people through aviation.
 And you just never know who will end up on your doorstep.
 A couple of weeks ago my husband and I had the lovely experience of meeting Western Montana Mycological Association guru Larry Evans.
 If you are anything like me, the word mycologic isn’t in your vocabulary.
 For the layman, it means Larry loves mushrooms.
 He is one of Montana’s most active and knowledgable mushroom guys around.